 Each member of Congress may nominate up to ten individuals for each vacant academy slot allotted to our district for appointment to four of the five U.S. service academies: U.S. Military Academy (USMA), West Point, NY; the U.S. Naval Academy (USNA), Annapolis, MD; the U.S. Air Force Academy (USAFA), Colorado Springs, CO; and the U.S. Merchant Marine Academy (USMMA), Kings Point, NY.
 The fifth service academy, the U.S. Coast Guard Academy (USCGA), New London, CT, does not require a congressional nomination for appointment.

-To request a Military Academy Nomination from our office, please contact Jared Bargas, our Wounded Warrior Fellow, at email@example.com or (281) 316-0231 for more information.
+To request a Military Academy Nomination from our office, please contact Jared Bargas, District Director, at email@example.com or (281) 316-0231 for more information.